stevenaeola/gitpitch/prog/assessment_2_prog_1819/FAQ.md

 In normal operation, express will set the correct response code.
 If you want to set an error code then use e.g. `res.status(400)`.
 The [example test cases](https://github.com/stevenaeola/gitpitch/blob/master/prog/nodejs_testing/app.test.js) include test for the correct http response code.

+## The marking criteria says that eslint should run with the command "npm pretest".
+However, npm won't let me run that as it's not recognised as a command

+Any script that you include in the pretest script of your `package.json` will be executed before the test script if you execute `npm test`.
+To run pretest by itself with `npm run pretest`.

 # Extensions